London, National and International Removals and Storage

 Rubber, the primary component of tyres, is composed of polymers that provide strength and flexibility.
 However, when exposed to oxygen for an extended period, it undergoes a process known as oxidation.
 This chemical interaction between oxygen molecules and rubber molecules alters the behaviour of rubber.

 Oxidation transforms rubber from its flexible and pliable state to a more rigid and brittle one.
 It can result in the formation of fine cracks on the surface.
 These damages are not just aesthetic issues; they weaken the tyre, making it more susceptible to damage.
-The oxidation process also depletes the rubber of its natural elasticity.
-It has a significant impact on your tyre performance.
-It may not be as effective at absorbing road bumps, and it could struggle to maintain proper grip on the pavement, reducing traction.

 Before storing tyres, inspect them for any signs of damage, such as cracks, bulges, or uneven wear.
 If you find any deterioration, have the tyres repaired or replaced before storing them.